 - Look up commit decisions when a writer is processing a PREPARE message. - When recovering from an interruption, look up the transactions prepared before the interruption.
 When found, it then looks up the commit scope of the transaction and any corresponding RAFT commit decision.
-Suppose the node is the origin of the transaction and doesn't have a RAFT commit decision, and transaction_tracking is on in the commit scope.
-In that case, it periodically looks for a RAFT commit decision for this unresolved transaction until it's committed or aborted.
+Suppose the node is the origin of the transaction and doesn't have a RAFT commit decision, and transaction until it's committed or aborted.